 Experienced travelers know never to check luggage.
-By using hand luggage, you avoid hefty baggage fees on roundtrip flights, ensure that the airlines can't lose your bags, and minimize your time at the airport.
+By using hand luggage, you avoid hefty baggage fees on roundtrip flights, ensure that the airlines can't lose or damage your bags, and minimize your time at the airport.

-The Setout is the result of those frustrations.
+The Setout Backpack is the result of those frustrations.
 A carry-on-sized backpack that's light and ergonomic, so you can carry it on your back.

 Unlike traditional backpacks, all Tortuga travel backpacks open from the front, just like a suitcase so you can stay organized.
 They all feature ergonomic suspension systems for a comfortable carry.
 We use high quality materials so you can focus on having a good trip.